What is a North Dakota Auto Dealer Bond?

 How Do I Get a North Dakota Auto Dealer Bond?

 Securing a North Dakota auto dealer bond starts by submitting a brief online application.
-Your business details and personal credit are reviewed, and the surety company then provides you with a quote for your auto dealer bond.
+Your business details and personal credit are reviewed and the surety company then provides you with a quote for your auto dealer bond.

 Expiration Date and Renewal for a North Dakota Auto Dealer Bond

 North Dakota auto dealer licenses expire December 31 each year.
 The North Dakota auto dealer bond that accompanies a valid license has the same expiration date and must be renewed on or before this date.
-Auto dealers in North Dakota receive information from the surety company that issued the bond about the renewal process and the steps to follow to ensure timely renewal each year.